clopca/cdk-vpclattice-alpha/API.md

 ```

 - *Type:* string
-- *Default:* cloudformation generated name
+- *Default:* CloudFormation generated name

 The name of the Service Network.

-If not provided Cloudformation will provide a name
+If not provided CloudFormation will provide a name

 ---